-Having considered the question how does cricket scoring work, we need to separate the way in which runs can be allocated.
+Having considered the question how does scoring work in cricket, we need to separate the way in which runs can be allocated.

-In any cricket match, the majority of runs will be scored by the batsman through the simple act of hitting the ball.
+In any cricket match, the majority of runs will be scored if the batsman hits the ball.
 Their individual aim is to add runs to their score and, hopefully, to make centuries which will advance their career.
 Ultimately, every run that a batsman scores will also be added to the team total which defines who wins or loses the match.

 Additionally, runs can be awarded to the batting team via actions made by the bowling side:

-In any game of cricket, it’s likely that the fielders and bowlers will have made a small contribution to the batting team’s total.
+In any game of cricket, it’s likely that the fielding team will have made a small contribution to the batting team’s total.
 ‘Extras’ can be separated into two sections – fielding extras and bowling extras.
 Finally, runs can be allocated as penalties via a range of law infringements.

 4 Ways to Score in Cricket